Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Relieves daytime sleepiness

+- At first, try to use your CPAP for a few hours every night.
+Then slowly increase the length of time you use your machine.
 It takes time to adjust to CPAP treatment.
-You may not be able to wear the mask all night right away.
-At first, try to use your CPAP machine for a few hours every night.
-Then slowly increase the length of time you use your machine.
-If problems continue, contact your healthcare provider.
-Below are some solutions to common problems:

-- You have dry mouth or nasal irritation.
-These problems can be caused by the CPAP machine, a leaking mask, or breathing through your mouth.
+- Use a saline nasal spray at bedtime to help relieve nasal irritation.
+A chin strap to help keep your mouth closed or a different type of mask can help dry mouth.
 Some machines come with a heated humidifier to help relieve these symptoms.
-A chin strap to help keep your mouth closed or a different type of mask can help dry mouth.
-Use a saline nasal spray at bedtime to help relieve nasal irritation.

 - You continue to feel very sleepy during the day, even after you wear your CPAP device as directed.

-- Your CPAP is causing problems that do not improve.
+- Your CPAP is causing a problem, such as a rash, that does not improve.